 C40 Cities South Africa Building Program was launched in Tshwane in 2018.
 The goal of this program is to make zero carbon buildings standard by 2030 in four major South African cities, namely Johannesburg, Tshwane, eThekwini and Cape Town.
-As part of this, municipalities are in the process of developing green building bylaws for
+As part of this, municipalities are in the process of developing green building bylaws for net zero carbon.
+The cities have used this development as an opportunity to address water efficiency as well.
+The bylaws are currently being drafted and planned to become publicly available during 2020.

-Green Star tools available: Office v.1.1, Public and Education Buildings v1, Multi-Unit Residential, Retail v1, Existing Building Performance (EBP) v1, Interiors v1, and some custom tools for mixed use developments as well as for hotels and industrial buildings.
+37 Green Star tools available: Office v.1.1, Public and Education Buildings v1, Multi-Unit Residential, Retail v1, Existing Building Performance (EBP) v1, Interiors v1, and some custom tools for mixed use developments as well as for hotels and industrial buildings.

-Agrément South Africa is an independent organization that sets performance requirements for non-standardized building and construction products and systems.
+Agrément South Africa 38 is an independent organization that sets performance requirements for non-standardized building and construction products and systems.
 Only one residential product is currently certified: 2016/525: Pro Close Slip-Clutch Garden Bib Tap.
 This certificate covers Pro Close Slip-Clutch Garden Bib Taps for outdoor use for potable water shut off and garden hose pipe connection in all areas of South Africa.